andrebask/thesis/07 - chapter2.md

         return temp0 + temp1;
     }
 ```
-5. Closure conversion - A continuation will be composed of a series of frames.
-The continuation frames are closed over the live variables in the original method.
+5. Closure conversion - A continuation is composed of a series of frames, that are closed over the live variables in the original procedure.
 Each frame also has a method that accepts a single value (the argument to the continuation) and invokes the appropriate procedure fragment.
 These closures can be automatically generated if the underlying language were to support anonymous methods.
 ```
     abstract class Frame {